gnu-octave/statistics/CONTRIBUTE.md

 end
 ```

-That's about it all I suppose!
-Just keep more or less consistent with what's in the other function files of the statistics packages and you should be fine :)
+**That's about it all I suppose!** Just keep more or less consistent with what's in the other function files of the statistics packages and you should be fine :smile: